stephane-martin/skewer/README.md

 -   Listens on TCP, UDP or RELP
 -   Can fetch log messages from Journald on Linux
 -   Can fetch audit logs from the kernel on Linux
--   Configuration can be provided as a configuration file, or fetched from Consul
+-   Configuration can be provided as a configuration file, or optionally fetched from Consul
--   Dynamic configuration with Consul
 -   Can register the TCP and RELP listeners as services in Consul
 -   Custom message parsers and filters can be defined through Javascript functions
 -   Works on Linux and MacOS (not tested on *BSD), does not work on Windows